Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - Bias mask: Applies an additive bias mask to attention scores.
 Users must pass a bias tensor as specified in the tensors section below.
 The dimensions that are passed as 1 will apply a broadcasted mask over attention scores.
 - Alibi mask: Attention with Linear Biases (ALiBi) is an additive mask applied to the attention scores as described in the paper [Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation](https://arxiv.org/abs/2108.12409).
 - Padding mask: Also called variable sequence length, this option masks out padded time steps to ignore them in computation.
 Users must pass a per-batch sequence length as specified in the tensors section below.
 - Causal mask: Fills the upper triangular matrix of attention scores with negative infinity.
+The diagonal of the matrix starts at the top left.
+As explained below, this can be set by calling `set_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_LEFT)`, or with the deprecated option `set_causal_mask`.
+- Bottom right causal mask: Similar as causal mask, but the diagonal starts from the bottom right.
+In addition, if variable sequence lengths are used, the diagonal is specified on a "per-batch" basis, depending on the sequence length of the given batch.
+This can be set by calling `set_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_RIGHT)`, or with the deprecated option `set_causal_mask_bottom_right`.
-- Sliding window mask: Allows computation of attention scores from \(pos-sliding_window_length, pos\] for every position `pos`.
-Fills rest of the entries in the matrix with negative infinity.
+- Sliding window length (deprecated)/Left bound (new): Specifies that attention scores up to and including column `row_idx-left_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
+- Right bound: Specifies that attention scores beyond column `row_idx+right_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
+- Diagonal Alignment: Specifies that when using left and/or right bounds, the diagonal starts at the top left ("TOP_LEFT") or at the bottom right aligned with the actual sequence length ("BOTTOM_RIGHT").
 - Dropout: Randomly zeros some of the attention weights after the softmax as a form of regularization.
   Users can configure dropout in two ways:
   - To use the more performant Philox RNG dropout implementation, users must provide: